How to Delete an eSIM: A Traveler's Guide for iPhone & Android

 "I deleted my eSIM by mistake!
 Can I get it back?"

 This is the most common fear, and unfortunately, the answer is usually no. As mentioned, most travel eSIMs from providers like Cellesim are single-use.
 Once erased, the profile cannot be reinstalled with the same QR code.
-Your best course of action is to contact the provider's customer support immediately.
-While they likely can't restore the exact same profile, they may be able to assist with a replacement depending on the circumstances.
+Your best course of action is to contact the provider's customer support immediately at [email protected].
+While they likely can't restore the exact same profile, they may be able to assist with a replacement or alternative depending on the circumstances.

 "Does deleting the eSIM cancel my plan?"

 This is an important distinction.
 Deleting the eSIM profile from your phone does not cancel a service agreement.
 For a prepaid, fixed-data travel eSIM, the plan is already paid for, and deleting it simply removes your ability to use the data.
+The data itself expires according to the plan's validity period, regardless of whether the profile is on your phone.
 If you were on a monthly postpaid plan (which is rare for travel eSIMs), deleting the profile would not stop the billing.
 You would need to contact the carrier directly to formally cancel the service.

 "My phone shows 'No SIM' after deleting.
 Is that normal?"